kyma-project/kyma/docs/application-connector/docs/02-02-connector-service.md

     - the URL of the metadata endpoint
     - information required to generate a CSR
 3. The external system generates a CSR based on the information provided by Kyma and sends the CSR to the designated URL.
 In the response, the external system receives a signed certificate.
 It can use the certificate to authenticate and safely communicate with Kyma.
-4. The external system calls metadata endpoint which contains the following information:
+4. The external system calls the metadata endpoint that contains the following information:
     - the URL of the Application Registry API
     - the URL of the Event Service API
     - the certificate renewal URL that should be used to rotate certificate